Angular vs React 2026: Complete Framework Guide

 Angular: Incremental Hydration

 Incremental hydration defers component activation until user interaction or viewport entry.
-Angular 19+ uses @defer syntax to hydrate on-demand instead of all at once.
+Angular 19+ uses @defer syntax for on-demand hydration.

 @Component({